Top 15 Alcohol & Drug Rehab Centers in Simi Valley, CA & Free Treatment Resources

 Simi Valley California Drug Alcohol Rehab

-Simi Valley, California, which is a city located about 45 minutes northwest of Los Angeles, is known for being the home of the prestigious Ronald Reagan Presidential Library and Museum.
-Many people living in the area struggle with substance misuse.
+Simi Valley, California, which is located about 45 minutes northwest of Los Angeles, is known for being the home of the prestigious Ronald Reagan Presidential Library and Museum.
+However, many people living in the area struggle with substance misuse.
 For example, 19 drug overdose-related deaths occur in Ventura County per 100,000 residents.The 911 Good Samaritan Law provides protection from criminal drug prosecution if you seek out medical assistance for someone overdosing, which can help prevent fatalities.
-Drug rehab in Simi Valley Simi Valley can prevent overdose deaths and help you quit using substances in the long run.
+Getting professional treatment at accredited alcohol and drug rehab centers in Simi Valley can also prevent overdose deaths and help you quit using substances in the long run.

 Treatment Types